apivovarov/c1/README.md

 To build and run
 ```
-# Run the following command in the project root
+# Run the following commands in the project root

 # Generate Makefile. use -GNinja optionally
 cmake -B build